apike/allenpike.com/_posts/2002-11-20-shipped-podcast.markdown

 Four years ago, I started the [Fun Fact podcast](https://funfact.fm/) with Arik Devens, and we're still having a lot of fun every month sharing facts about schemes, history, science, and so on.

 I've increasingly felt the itch, though, for a second show.
-I learn so much talking through product and engineering challenges with various folks I keep in touch with, but those conversations aren't captured anywhere – other than perhaps my hasty personal notes that occasionally yield a blog post.
+I learn so much talking through product and engineering challenges with smart folks I keep in touch with, but those conversations aren't captured anywhere – other than perhaps my hasty personal notes that occasionally yield a blog post.

 So, this week my team at Steamclock and I launched [It Shipped That Way](https://www.itshipped.fm/).